TotalVerb/EnglishText.jl/README.md

 [![Build Status](https://travis-ci.org/TotalVerb/English.jl.svg?branch=master)](https://travis-ci.org/TotalVerb/English.jl)

-Currently this package includes four features:
+Currently this package includes five features:

  - `indefinite` for finding the right indefinite article to use
  - `english` for converting a positive integer to an English-language wordy